Nicfrey/UnityNetcodeForEntitiesTuto/README.md

 ## Packages

-To start a simple project, we need to install the package `Netcode for entities` and `Entities for graphics`.
+To start a simple project, we need to install the package `Netcode for entities`, `Entities for graphics` and `Multiplayer Play Mode`.

 Next, we need to change inside of the project settings:
 - on the `Editor` section, find `Enter Play Mode Settings` and set `When entering Play mode` to `Do not reload Domain or Scene`.